The Complete Lake Bled Guide: Everything You Need for the Perfect Trip

 You cannot leave Bled without eating this.
 It's vanilla custard and whipped cream sandwiched between layers of crispy puff pastry, and it's been the town's signature dessert since 1953.
 The original comes from the Park Hotel cafe — about 5 EUR per slice.
 Over 12 million slices have been served.

 Is the Park Hotel version actually better than other cafes?
-Honestly, marginally at best.
-But the tradition matters.
+Marginally, at best.
+But the tradition is part of the experience.

 Where to Eat on a Budget